-In addition to growing brands, leveraging opportunistic product lines and driving our licensed business, we seek to grow our international business by continuing to opportunistically expand into emerging markets in Eastern Europe, Asia, Africa and Latin and South America.
+In addition to growing brands, leveraging opportunistic product lines and driving our licensed business, we seek to grow our international business by continuing to strategically expand into emerging markets in Eastern Europe, Asia, Africa and Latin and South America.
+In 2018, we opened an office in Japan and in 2017, we opened offices in Argentina and India.
 Emerging markets are an area of high priority for us as we believe they offer greater opportunities for revenue growth than developed markets.
 Key emerging markets include Russia, Brazil and the People's Republic of China ("China").
-Net revenues from emerging markets represented 14% of our total consolidated net revenues in 2017, 2016 and 2015.
-In 2017, net revenues from emerging markets increased 5% while in 2016, net revenues in emerging markets increased 9% from 2015.
+Net revenues from emerging markets represented 14% of our total consolidated net revenues in 2018, 2017 and 2016.
+In 2018, net revenues from emerging markets decreased 12% while in 2017, net revenues in emerging markets increased 5% from 2016.

-In 2017, the international segment benefited from foreign currency translation whereas the strengthening of the U.S. dollar in 2016 had a negative impact on the International segment.
-The impact from foreign currency translation on International segment net revenues as compared to the prior year translation rates for 2017 and 2016 was \$75.3 million and \$(58.4) million, respectively.
-Financial information with respect to foreign currency risk management is included in Note 16 to our consolidated financial statements, which are included in Item 8 of this Form 10-K.
+In 2018, the strengthening of the U.S. dollar against many of the foreign currencies within the Company's International segment had a negative impact whereas in 2017, the International segment benefited from foreign currency translation.
+The impact from foreign currency translation on International segment net revenues as compared to the prior year translation rates for 2017 and 2016 was \$(43.0) million and \$75.3 million, respectively.
+Financial information with respect to foreign currency risk management is included in note 17 to our consolidated financial statements, which are included in Part II, Item 8 of this Form 10-K.